Chiropractic has a long history of positive results for migraine and headache sufferers.

-Shifts in spinal structure, known as vertebral subluxation, which are caused by the body’s inability to handle excessive physical, mental and chemical stressors, will necessarily impact the delicate nerve fibers and vascular supply that travels through this region.
+Shifts in a spinal structure, known as vertebral subluxation, which is caused by the body’s inability to handle excessive physical, mental, and chemical stressors, will necessarily impact the delicate nerve fibers and vascular supply that travels through this region.

-Chiropractic is no more a treatment for headaches than it is for autism, sensory processing disorder, epilepsy and other conditions people present with in my office.
-However, with that said, the quality of life of these individuals and their symptoms improve once stress has been removed from the nervous system.
+Chiropractic is no more treatment for headaches than it is for autism, sensory processing disorder, epilepsy, and other conditions people present with in my office.
+However, with that said, the quality of life of these individuals and their symptoms improve once the stress has been removed from the nervous system.

 Those results speak for themselves and can transform lives.

-Today, more and more people are understanding the value of having their spine and nervous system’s checked throughout a lifetime in order to maintain optimal health, function and well-being.
+Today, more and more people are understanding the value of having their spine and nervous system checked throughout a lifetime in order to maintain optimal health, function, and well-being.

-Chiropractic is great at helping the sick get well, but it is equally fantastic and helping them stay that way.
+Chiropractic is great at helping the sick get well, but it is equally fantastic and helps them stay that way.